Introduction to braille

 What exactly is braille?
-Braille is a tactile writing system consisting of raised points that can be felt with the fingertips.
-Braille enables blind or visually impaired people to read and write.
+Braille is a tactile writing system consisting of raised dots felt with the fingertips.
+Braille enables the blind and visually impaired to read and write.

-Legal background for the use of braille in health services
+Legal framework for the use of braille in the healthcare, medical, and pharmaceutical sectors

 In addition, the standard provides instructions for how braille should be correctly applied to packaging.
-Therefore, the technical implementation of the EU directive is set to be harmonized with other worldwide regulations.
+The intention here is to ensure that the technical implementation of the EU directive is consistent with other worldwide regulations.